A hypergraph bandwidth theorem: Acknowledgements

 \section{Acknowledgements}

 We thank Amedeo Sgueglia for helpful comments on an earlier version of the draft.

 Richard Lang was supported by the Marie Skłodowska-Curie Actions (101018431), the Ramón y Cajal programme (RYC2022-038372-I) and by grant PID2023-147202NB-I00 funded by MICIU/AEI/10.13039/501100011033.
-Nicolás Sanhueza-Matamala was supported by ANID-FONDECYT Iniciación Nº11220269 grant.
+Nicolás Sanhueza-Matamala was supported by ANID-FONDECYT Iniciación Nº11220269 grant and by ANID-FONDECYT Regular Nº1251121 grant.